 Controlling high blood sugar helps prevent kidney damage, blindness, nerve problems, loss of limbs, and sexual function problems.
 Proper control of diabetes may also lessen your risk of a heart attack or stroke.

 Pioglitazone is used either alone or in combination with other anti-diabetic medications (such as metformin or a sulfonylurea such as glyburide).
-This medication should not be used to treat people with type 1 diabetes (insulin-dependent diabetes).

 Talk to your doctor about the risks and benefits of pioglitazone.